-At each home, the Bishop Malone took time to get to know his homebound neighbors asking about their families and their health before providing a prayer and a personal blessing.
+At each home, Bishop Malone took time to get to know his homebound neighbors, asking about their families, their health and their hobbies, before providing a prayer and a personal blessing.
 Several clients, including Patrick in the Broadway area of Buffalo, were ecstatic to have such an important guest.

 "We're very fortunate to have the bishop come out and deliver to our clients," said Tara A. Ellis, chief executive officer and president of Meals on Wheels for WNY.
 "He tells us every year how much he enjoys it and it just means the world to those that we are able to visit.
 Plus, his support is greatly appreciated as we work to get additional meal delivery volunteers."

 It takes just one hour to volunteer and people can deliver as frequently or infrequently as they wish.
-Both drivers and servers are needed.
-With 25 sites throughout Western New York, volunteers can easily serve out of a site near their home, work or school (wherever they are mid-day).
-Volunteers routinely report that they get more out of volunteering than they give.
+With 25 sites throughout Western New York, volunteers can easily serve out of a site near their home, work or school (wherever they are midday).

 Learn more about volunteering and how to help make a difference at mealsonwheelswny.org/volunteer.